MinXue94/Asynchronous-output-feedback-control-for-fuzzy-model-based-Markov-jump-systems/README.md

 ### The system model
 We use an example of a single-link robot arm system.
 The system matrices, transition probability matrix, conditional probability matrix, dissipative parameters, probability of packet dropouts are given.
 ### The asynchronous output feedback controller
 The designed controller has been built as an output feedback controller based on a hidden Markov model and a compensation scheme.
-The computed by ving a LQR-LMI problem
+The control gain matrices are computed by solving the onvex optimization problem of Theorem 2.
+Meanwhile, the optimal dissipative value can be obtained.